Skip to main content

 Do you need a license in Massachusetts?

 Massachusetts does not issue a standalone 'water damage restoration' license, but water-loss jobs frequently overlap with regulated construction.
-Residential repair and reconstruction work over roughly $1,000 generally requires a state Home Improvement Contractor (HIC) registration, and structural work can require a Construction Supervisor License (CSL).
+Contractors performing residential repair or reconstruction on existing, owner-occupied homes of one to four units generally need a state Home Improvement Contractor (HIC) registration — this depends on the property and work type, not the job value.
+Separately, any home improvement contract of $1,000 or more must be in writing.
+Structural work can require a Construction Supervisor License (CSL).
 If your water loss involves mold or drywall reconstruction, additional rules may apply.
 Always verify current requirements with the Massachusetts Division of Occupational Licensure and your municipality before contracting.
 A NISCR certificate is a professional training credential, not a government license.

 Local demand